YottaDB/YDBDoc/MessageRecovery/errors.rst

 -------------------
 MUREPLPOOL, Error with replpool section xxxx

-MUPIP Error: This indicates that MUPIP RUNDOWN command found the specified replication pool shared memory section having a problem.
+MUPIP Error: This indicates that the MUPIP RUNDOWN command found the specified replication pool shared memory section that had a problem.

 Action: Refer to the subsequent message text for details.